sherryhli/ONQBA-Website/README.md

 npm run deploy
 ```

 This creates a production build of the site and overwrites [OntarioQuizbowl/ontarioquizbowl.github.io](https://github.com/OntarioQuizbowl/ontarioquizbowl.github.io)'s `master` branch with the contents of the `public` directory.
-GitHub pages automatically deploys the latest changes to https://ontarioquizbowl.github.io.
+The deploy script also creates a `CNAME` file containing "onqba.ca" inside `public`.
+GitHub pages automatically deploys the latest changes to https://ontarioquizbowl.github.io, which has the custom domain https://onqba.ca.